Lewis Silkin, 1st Baron Silkin: Career

 Lewis Silkin was born on 14 November 1889 to Abraham and Fanny Silkin, who were Litvak Jews from what was then the Lithuanian part of the Russian Empire.
 His parents came to settle in the East End of London and were of modest means, Abraham cleaned the toilets of the Synagogue, gave Hebrew lessons and sold fruit off a barrow.
-Lewis had several siblings, including Joseph Silkin (father of the poet Jon Silkin) who he worked with as a solicitor and with whom he co-founded Lewis Silkin LLP together, the London law firm where he practised and which still bears his name.
+Lewis had several siblings, including Joseph Silkin (father of the poet Jon Silkin) who he worked with as a solicitor and with whom he co-founded Silkin and Silkin.
+In 1950 he founded Lewis Silkin & Partners together with his son John.
+This is the London law firm where he practised and which still bears his name.
 He became a member of the London County Council in 1925.
 He chaired the LCC Town Planning and the Housing and Public Health Committees and was a member of the Central Housing Advisory Committee.

 He was elected as Member of Parliament (MP) for Peckham in 1936, and was a member of the Select committee on National Expenditure.
 He was Minister of Town and Country Planning in the Government of Clement Attlee from 1945 until he retired in 1950.
-He appointed Monica Felton as the first woman Deputy Chairman of the Stevenage Development Corporation in 1946 (who then became the first female chairman between 1949 and 1951) and appointed Baroness Denington as the second female chairman of the same corporation in 1966.
+He appointed Clough Williams-Ellis as the first Chairman of the Stevenage Development Corporation in 1946, with Monica Felton as the first woman Deputy Chairman. (who then became the first female chairman between 1949 and 1951) and appointed Baroness Denington as the second female chairman of the same corporation in 1966.

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

 Honours

 Silkin was raised to the peerage as Baron Silkin, of Dulwich in the County of London, in the 1950 Birthday Honours.
-He was further honoured in 1965 when he was made a Companion of Honour.
+He was further honoured in the 1965 New Year Honours when he was appointed a Member of the Order of the Companions of Honour (CH).
 Of his three sons, his eldest, Arthur, a civil servant, disclaimed the peerage.
 The other two, Samuel and John, both followed him into Parliament and became members of the Privy Council as well as Government Ministers.
 Although Samuel refused a knighthood as Attorney-General, he eventually became a life peer as Baron Silkin of Dulwich, of North Leigh in the County of Oxfordshire.

 Samuel's son Christopher also disclaimed the hereditary peerage on the death of his uncle Arthur in 2001, the first time a peerage has been disclaimed twice.